samplereality/talks/parable.md

 *April 2024*</small>

-# Research is Work
+Do Not Confuse Thinking
 <!-- .element: class="r-fit-text fragment" -->
-Not Thinking
+# With Working
 <!-- .element: class="r-fit-text fragment" -->
 Notes: Meeting with my section, talking with the other faculty, and one thing I'm realizing is that you all have a tendency to think.
 Which should be a good thing, right?
 But you're skipping a step.
 Instead of thinking right now, you ought to be working.
 Going to share a few thoughts on the difference between thinking and working that one of my own professors, Peter Stallybrass, once shared with me.

 ## Thinking is
 * Hard  <!-- .element: class="fragment fade-in-then-semi-out" -->
-* Painful   <!-- .element: class="fragment fade-in-then-semi-out" -->
+* Pointless   <!-- .element: class="fragment fade-in-then-semi-out" -->
-* Boring  <!-- .element: class="fragment fade-in-then-semi-out" -->
+* Unfocused  <!-- .element: class="fragment fade-in-then-semi-out" -->
 * Repetitious  <!-- .element: class="fragment fade-in-then-semi-out" -->
 * Indolent <!-- .element: class="fragment fade-in-then-semi-out" -->